eshaan7/Flask-Shell2HTTP/docs/source/Examples.md

 ## Examples

-We have created some example python scripts to demonstrate various use-cases.
-These include extension setup as well as making HTTP calls with python's [requests](https://requests.readthedocs.io/en/master/) module.
+I have created some example python scripts to demonstrate various use-cases.
+These include extension setup as well as making test HTTP calls with python's [requests](https://requests.readthedocs.io/en/master/) module.

 - [run_script.py](https://github.com/Eshaan7/Flask-Shell2HTTP/blob/master/examples/run_script.py): Execute a script on a succesful POST request to an endpoint.
 - [basic.py](https://github.com/Eshaan7/Flask-Shell2HTTP/blob/master/examples/basic.py): Map a base command to an endpoint and pass dynamic arguments to it.
+Can also pass in a timeout.
 - [multiple_files.py](https://github.com/Eshaan7/Flask-Shell2HTTP/blob/master/examples/multiple_files.py): Upload multiple files for a single command.
+- [with_callback.py](https://github.com/Eshaan7/Flask-Shell2HTTP/blob/master/examples/with_callback.py): Define a callback function that executes on command/process completion.
+- [with_signals.py](https://github.com/Eshaan7/Flask-Shell2HTTP/blob/master/examples/with_signals.py): Using [Flask Signals](https://flask.palletsprojects.com/en/1.1.x/signals/) as callback function.
+- [custom_save_fn.py](https://github.com/Eshaan7/Flask-Shell2HTTP/blob/master/examples/custom_save_fn.py): There may be cases where the process doesn't print result to standard output but to a file/database.
+This example shows how to intercept the future object after completion and update it's result attribute.